Hribek25/IOTA101/README.md

 ## Code Snippets
 Code snippets are currently based on Python and NodeJs.
 Since Python is very descriptive language and easy to understand, I believe the tutorial is basically understandable to anyone.
 Anyway, all important IOTA concepts are described in language-agnostic way and so you would be able to use any language of your choice.

 Interested to see what is the overall code base coverage breaked down to a specific language?
-The following page provides you such info.
-We are working hard to be sure there is no language that would be a second-class citizien.
+The following page provides you such an info.
+Needless to say, we are working hard to be sure there is no language that would be a second-class citizen.

 [![Languages Covered](https://img.shields.io/badge/Coverage-Python%20%7C%20NodeJS-brightgreen.svg "Languages covered")](https://hribek25.github.io/IOTA101/devlab.html#Language-Coverage)